-Why Start-Ups Should Work with NIH and Universities
+Why Start-Ups Should Work with National Institutes of Health and Universities

-NIH's New Low-Cost Start-Up License Agreements
+National Institutes of Health's New Low-Cost Start-Up License Agreements

-To better facilitate this "fourth mission" of economic development in conjunction with increased development of new therapeutic products, the NIH has developed a new shortterm Start-Up Exclusive Evaluation License Agreement (Start-up EELA) and a Start-up Exclusive Commercial License Agreement (Start-up ECLA) to facilitate licensing of intramural NIH and Food and Drug Administration (FDA) inventions to early-stage companies.
+To better facilitate this "fourth mission" of economic development in conjunction with increased development of new therapeutic products, the NIH has developed a new short-term Start-Up Exclusive Evaluation License Agreement (Start-up EELA) and a Start-Up Exclusive Commercial License Agreement (Start-up ECLA) to facilitate licensing of intramural NIH and FDA inventions to early-stage companies.
 Similar "express" or "start-up" agreements are available at many universities as well.
-The new NIH Start-Up Licenses are provided to assist companies that are less than 5 years old, have less than \$5 million in capital raised, and have fewer than 50 employees obtain an exclusive license from the NIH for a biomedical invention of interest arising from the NIH or FDA.
-NIH Start-Up Licenses are offered to companies developing drugs, vaccines, therapeutics, and certain devices from NIH or FDA patented or patent pending technologies that NIH determines will require significant investment to develop, such as those undergoing clinical trials to achieve FDA approval or Class III diagnostics.
-The new company must license at least one NIH- or FDA-owned U.S. patent and commit to developing a product or service for the United States market.
-The licensee may also obtain in the license, related NIH- or FDA-owned patents filed in other countries if the company agrees to commercialize products in those countries as well.
+The NIH start-up licenses are generally provided to assist those companies that are less than 5 years old, have less than \$5 million in capital raised, and have fewer than 50 employees, which can obtain an exclusive license from the NIH for a biomedical invention of interest arising from the NIH.
+NIH start-up licenses are offered to those companies developing drugs, vaccines, therapeutics, and certain devices from NIH patented or patent-pending technologies that NIH determines will require significant investment to develop, such as those undergoing clinical